A formal model of XML instances

 documents are linguistic corpora, the TEI Guidelines TEI P5 (v 1.9.1), 2011 have not only

-improved the awareness of scholars of the Digital Humanities for the problems regarding this
+improved the awareness of scholars of the Digital Humanities for the problems regarding

 special field of research, but also provided some solutions to it.
-However, the different possible
+However, the different

-solutions (multiple documents, milestone elements, fragmentation and standoff markup) that are
+solutions (multiple documents, milestone elements, fragmentation and standoff markup)

 part of Chapter 20 of the aforementioned Guidelines are flawed with several disadvantages.